littleweaver/littleweaverweb.com/blog/_posts/2015-07-08-little-weaver-tshirts.markdown

 <br/>

+If you bought a shirt but didn't yet send us a photo, you're welcome to send one to [hello@littleweaverweb.com](mailto:hello@littleweaverweb.com) and we can add it to this post!

-_PS: If you're sad that you didn't get a shirt the first time around, send us an email at [hello@littleweaverweb.com](mailto:hello@littleweaverweb.com) and we can sell more of them._
+If you're sad that you didn't get a shirt the first time around, send us an email at [hello@littleweaverweb.com](mailto:hello@littleweaverweb.com) and we can sell more of them.

 <!--  jQuery 1.7+  -->